DUST TO DUST

 dust to dust undoing comfort, accepting transience

-At the time i was there in 2022, Lithuania and Poland were building fences at the Belarus border to stop migrants entering Europe.
-In this situation people are used as a political instrument.
-I’m privileged as a European citizen to benefit from inherited wealth.
-But does it really belong to me?
-And why not to someone outside that wall / fence?
+During her time at LT_Ranch in 2022, Lithuania and Poland were building fences along the Belarus border to prevent migrants from entering Europe.
+In this situation, people were being used as political instruments.
+As a European citizen, she recognized her privilege, benefiting from inherited wealth.
+But she began questioning: does that wealth truly belong to her?
+Why not to someone outside the wall or fence?

-In this context, i felt like undoing a self-built ‘silver lace’ looking fence.
-Can we undo a sense of safety, accept being naïve, to be vulnerable?
-Loose privilege?
-What are fences stopping beyond humans?
-It creates borders for animals and nature as well, minimize their habitat.
-Why should all that land belong to us?
-Who (or better what) should have ownership of the land?
+In this context, she felt compelled to undo a self-built ‘silver lace’ fence.
+Could she undo a sense of safety, accept naivety, and embrace vulnerability?
+Could she loosen her privilege?
+She reflected on what fences stop beyond humans—how they create borders for animals and nature, limiting their habitats.
+Why should humans claim ownership of all that land?
+Who, or rather what, should truly have ownership of the land?

 Undo, defense, fence, lace, silver, privilege, cutting, sharp, doubt, vulnerable, gentile, harsh, translucent, opaque, open up, empathy, human touch, animals, butterfly effect.